Kō-hyōteki-class submarine: History

 Fifty were built.
 The "A Target" name was assigned as a ruse: if their design were prematurely discovered by Japan's foes, the Japanese Navy could insist that the vessels were battle practice targets.
 They were also called "Tubes" (筒, Tou) or "Target" (的, Teki, abbreviation of 'Hyōteki') and other nicknames.

 The first two, No.1 and No.2, were used only in testing.
 They did not have conning towers, which were added to the later boats for stability under water.

 No.19 was launched by I-24 at Pearl Harbor.
-Most of the other fifty are unaccounted for, although three were captured in Sydney (Australia), and others in Guam, Guadalcanal, and Kiska Island, accounting for some of the other hull numbers.
+Most of the other 50 are unaccounted for, although three were captured in Sydney (Australia), and others in Guam, Guadalcanal, and Kiska Island, accounting for some of the other hull numbers.

 The submarines were each armed with two 450 mm (17.7 in.) torpedoes in muzzle-loading tubes one above the other at the bow.
-In the Pearl Harbor attack, the specially designed Type 97 torpedo was used, with a 772 lb warhead and a range of 3.4 mi at 44 kn, but problems with the oxygen flasks meant that all later attacks used a different torpedo.
+In the Pearl Harbor attack, the specially designed Type 97 torpedo was used, with a 772 lb warhead and a range of 3.4 mi at 44 kn, but problems with the oxygen flasks which held the air for propulsion meant that all later attacks used a different torpedo.
 Some have stated that a version of the Type 91 torpedo, designed for aircraft launching, was used, but other reports indicate that the Type 97 torpedo was modified to the Type 98, otherwise known as the Type 97 special.
 There is no definitive information that the Type 91 was used.
 The Type 98 was later supplanted by the Type 02 torpedo.

-There was also a demolition charge which has been suggested was large enough to enable the submarine to be used as a suicide weapon, but there is no evidence that it was ever used as one.
+After the war 300 midget submarines of various types were found in various stockpiles in Japan.
+The submarines were fitted with 1300Ib warheads to be used in suicide attacks.
+They were intended to ram enemy ships in the event of a mainland invasion but were believed to have never been used.

 Each submarine had a crew of two men.
 A junior officer conned the boat while a petty officer manipulated valves and moved ballast to control trim and diving.